bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 * At the very least, get rid of Admin styles

 # Immediate TODO:
-* Make all small bubbles use bubble configs
+* Make all small bubbles use bubble configs.
+* One more audit.
+* Show all instances of a presence in previewer.
+* For all fixed things, make size in previewer proportionate.
 * Get rid of 16.23 magic number!
+    * Make border 1px
+    * Scale by 6.1614%
 * Consider getting rid of shared constants for people?
 * Allow for shared things (checkered flag, conveyor belt, dishroom sink, Bennett couch, Bennett lamp, Bennett bed, Bennett nightstand, stage lights, dishroom stuff, dishroom door, lancet pen, wedding)